 2. Partnership

-Liability belongs to all partners listed on the partnership agreement.
+Just as with the Sole Proprietorship structure, liability belongs to all partners listed on the partnership agreement.
 It is a joint venture, both financially and legally.
 As with a sole proprietorship, this structure also carries with it a significant liability.
+Generally, this liability is acceptable so long as (a) the parties involved trust each other and (b) the agreement is structured properly to protect each party in the event of a dissolution of the partnership.

 3. Limited Liability Company

 A limited liability company structure works similarly to a sole proprietorship or partnership.
 There are a few key differences though.
-With some exceptions, the owner(s) are not legally responsible for the business’s financial obligations.
+This structure can be an excellent choice for a small business with a few employees or a small business with a more complex operational structure.
+With some exceptions, the owner(s) are not legally responsible for the business’s financial obligations; this offers better protections for the individual owners against the business liabilities.

-For example, an LLC owner who is facing a lawsuit will not be responsible for the financial implications.
-Unless they have personally guaranteed the debt or they have ignored the corporate formalities necessary to treat the LLC as a separate business entity.
+For example, an LLC owner who is facing a lawsuit will not be responsible for the associated financial implications.
+Common exceptions to this would be if the owner personally guaranteed a debt of the business or the owner ignored the corporate formalities necessary to treat the LLC as a separate business entity.

-If corporate formalities are ignored or the members of an LLC abuse their rights, the court may pierce the corporate veil.
+It is essential to keep business and personal matters separate when operating an LLC.
+If corporate formalities are ignored or the members of an LLC abuse their rights, a court may “pierce the corporate veil”.
 Piercing the corporate veil is the term used to refer to holding members of an LLC personally liable.
-This would apply to any debts or lawsuits affecting an LLC.
+This would apply to any debts or lawsuits affecting an LLC and allows a lender or plaintiff in a lawsuit to pursue the business owner(s) individually and potentially obtain a judgment against the business owner(s) personally.

-The LLC structure provides some legal protection for business owners.
+The LLC structure provides some legal protection for business owners and greater flexibility in the size of the business than a Sole Proprietorship or Partnership structure.
 It helps shield personal assets from being affected by a business failure.
 The benefits of an LLC make it a popular choice of business structure.
-An LLC is easily formed, maintenance is simple, and it limits owners’ liabilities.
+An LLC is easily formed, maintenance is simple, and it limits owners’ personal liabilities.
 The LLC has become the most common business structure for small businesses in Arizona.

 4. Corporation